BlockchainLabsNZ/personal_multisigs/audit/readme.md

 ## Observations

 - **Code quality and consistency**<br>
-Therea a nubler of issues with code consistency and correctness, namely:
+There are a number of issues with code consistency and correctness, namely:
 	- Used both double and single quotations marks in variables declaration and comparison operators;
 	- Unused variables;
 	- Strict comparison vs loose comparison operators (== vs ===);
 	- `var` declaration used instead of `let` and `const`;
 	- typos in comments.

 The variety of such issues could form inappropriate and even dissatisfactory impression about the code and, therefore, the product itself.
-Consider clean it up (at least) with ESLINT.
+Consider cleaning it up (at least) with ESLINT.